Everybody's Rockin': Lawsuit

 The suit backfired against Geffen, with label owner David Geffen personally apologizing to Young for the suit and for interference with his work.
+Reflecting on the album and the lawsuit on his website, Young states "No hard feelings."

 The year before the lawsuit, just after Young had signed to Geffen, his longtime manager Elliot Roberts was asked why Young had changed labels, and said, "I did have a much larger offer from RCA, about $4 million more.
 David Geffen and I used to be partners and David has worked with Neil for a very long time.
 He totally relates to Neil as an artist and has no preconceived notions about Neil.
 He knows that he's capable of doing anything at any point, at any time...
 He will have the freedom to practice his art as he sees it, as opposed to when you make a deal where someone is paying you $1-2 million an album you feel obligated to give them commercial music that they can sell large numbers of.
 Neil's not concerned with selling large numbers of his records, he's concerned with making records that he's pleased with.
 Unfortunately they are not always commercial from the record company's point of view.
 David Geffen relates to that.
 He knows Neil may do a country album and then he may do an electric album because there's no rhyme or reason with Neil.
 It's what he's moved by."